BMW of North America, Inc. v. Gore: Opinion of the Court

 Using these factors, the Court found that BMW's conduct was not particularly reprehensible (no reckless disregard for health or safety, nor even evidence of bad faith).
 The ratio of actual or potential damages to punitive damages was suspiciously high.
 Finally, the criminal sanctions available for similar conduct were limited to $2,000, making the $2 million assessment the equivalent of a severe criminal penalty.

 The Court noted, however, that these three factors can be over-ridden if it is "necessary to deter future conduct".

 Dissenting opinions were written by Justice Scalia and Justice Ginsburg, both contending that the Constitution was not implicated here, raising principles of federalism.

 Aftermath

 On remand, the Supreme Court of Alabama ordered a new trial unless plaintiff accepted a remittitur of all but $50,000 of the punitive damages awarded.
 The court reasoned that it may not have given sufficient weight to the degree of reprehensibility of BMW's conduct, and selected the $50,000 as in the range of other Alabama verdicts in cases of repaired cars being sold as new.
+Dr. Gore accepted the remittitur, and on September 10, 1997, the Alabama Supreme Court issued a certificate of judgment affirming the reduced punitive damages award of $50,000, plus interest and costs.